 While once an accurate proxy for the underlying buying behaviour was meant to approximate, the commercial serial engine is hopelessly outdated and out of sync — with how B2B buyers buy today.
 In the modern B2B buying journey, there is no handoff from digital to in-person or from marketing to sales.

-As I see it, B2B buyers are channel-agnostic in terms of behaviour and digitally dominant in terms of preference.
+As I see it, B2B buyers are channel-agnostic in behaviour and digitally dominant in preference.

 As a result, some customers may seek sales rep input early in a deal to explore available solutions and then return to digital to build their requirements.

-Later on, as their additional stakeholders become involved, they may revisit — possibly even rethink — their initial problem altogether, leading them to re-evaluate then or reconsider desired solutions, both with and without sales rep involvement along the way.
+Later on, as their additional stakeholders become involved, they may revisit — possibly even rethink — their initial problem altogether, leading them to re-evaluate or reconsider desired solutions, both with and without sales rep involvement.

 Simply aligning sales to marketing to ensure a seamless deal progresses and the buying process represents a woefully unsatisfactory solution to a radically new buying reality.